 The Prevention, Education and Training program addresses the problem of addiction in five camps on the Thai-Myanmar border, by providing treatment cycles for addicts, prevention education to schools and communities and by training addiction workers.

-This project provides baby kits to new mothers in five villages within Karen state Myanmar, including Ee Htu Hta IDP camp.
+This project provides health awareness training through the distribution of baby kits to new mothers in five villages within Karen state Myanmar, including Ee Htu Hta IDP camp.

 Projects funded are run by experienced groups in the refugee and IDP community.
 We ensure that support reaches groups swiftly and efficiently.